usnistgov/ARIAC/wiki/documentation/configuration_files.md

 ### How to Visualize Sensor Views

 By default, the view of the sensors in the Gazebo simulation will not be displayed.
-Enabling the sensor visualization may be useful while you are decided where to place sensors in the world.
+Enabling the sensor visualization may be useful while you are deciding where to place sensors in the world.
 Competitors can enable sensor visualization by adding `--visualize-sensor-views` in the launch file (as seen in `sample_environment.launch` file above).

 ### How to Read Sensor Data